 Mr. HATCH.
-Mr. President, the DMCA is a remarkable bill that is the result of a remarkable process.
-By enacting this legislation in a timely fashion, the United States has set the marker for the rest of the world with respect to the implementation of the new WIPO treaties.
-As a result, the United States can look forward to stronger world-wide protection of our intellectual property and a stronger balance of trade as inbound revenues from foreign uses of our intellectual property continue to increase.
+Mr. President, the

+DMCA is a remarkable bill that is the

+result of a remarkable process.
+By enresult of a remarkable process.
+By en-acting this legislation in a timely fash-ion, the United States has set the marker for the rest of the world with respect to the implementation of the new WIPO treaties.
+As a result, the United States can look forward to stronger world-wide protection of our stronger world-wide protection of our intellectual property and a stronger balance of trade as inbound revenues from foreign uses of our intellectual property continue to increase.
 I am pleased to have been a part of this great effort, and I look forward to the President's signing of H.R.
 2281.
+EXHIBIT I